-(1) Clinical and support needs for respite care are identified and documented in the waiver participant's DDA person-centered assessment and documented in her/his person-centered service plan.
-The DDA assessment will determine how much respite you can receive per chapter 388-828 WAC;

-(2) Respite cannot replace:

-(a) Daycare while her/his/their parent or guardian is at work.

-(b) Personal Care Hours available under the state plan.

-(3) Respite care providers have the following limitations and requirements:

-(a) If respite is provided in a private home, the home must be licensed unless it is the waiver participant's home or the home of a relative of specified degree per WAC 388-825-345 (concerning "related" providers that are exempt from licensing);

-(b) The respite care provider cannot be the spouse of the caregiver receiving respite if the spouse and the caregiver reside in the same residence; and

-(c) If the waiver participant receives respite from a provider who requires licensure, the respite care services are limited to those age-specific services contained in the provider's license.

-(4) The individual respite provider may not provide:

-(a) Other DDA services for the waiver participant during the respite care hours; or

-(b) DDA paid services to other persons during the respite care hours.
+(1) Clinical and support needs for respite care are identified and documented in the waiver participant's DDA person-centered service plan (PCSP).
+The DDA assessment will determine how much respite you can receive per chapter 388-828 WAC; (2) Respite cannot replace: (a) Daycare while her/his/their parent or guardian is at work. (b) Personal Care Hours available under the state plan.
+(3) Respite care providers have the following limitations and requirements: (a) If respite is provided in a private home, the home must be licensed unless it is the waiver participant's home or the home of a relative of specified degree per WAC 388-825-345 (concerning "related" providers that are exempt from licensing); (b) The respite care provider cannot be the spouse of the caregiver receiving respite if the spouse and the caregiver reside in the same residence; and (c) If the waiver participant receives respite from a provider who requires licensure, the respite care services are limited to those age-specific services contained in the provider's license.
+(4) The individual respite provider may not provide: (a) Other DDA services for the waiver participant during the respite care hours; or (b) DDA paid services to other persons during the respite care hours.
 (5) The primary caregiver may not provide other DDA services for the waiver participant during the respite care hours.
 (6) If the waiver participant's personal care provider is the parent and the individual lives in the parent's adult family home, the individual may not receive respite.
 (7) DDA may not pay for any fees associated with the respite care; for example, membership fees at a recreational facility, or insurance fees.
 (8) The DDA assessment will determine how much respite you can receive per chapter 388-828 WAC for CIIBS waiver.
 (9) If the waiver participant requires respite care from a licensed practical nurse (LPN) or a registered nurse (RN), respite services may be authorized using an LPN or RN.
 Respite services are limited to the assessed respite care hours identified in the PCSP.
 Respite provided by a LPN or RN requires a prior approval by the Regional Administrator or designee.
 Rates for individual providers and agencies are based upon rates provided to personal care providers.
 Rates for community-based settings such as senior centers and summer camps are based upon the rates charged to the public.
 All payments are made directly by the single state agency to the provider of service.
+(10) Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to or receives from the Department of Children, Youth, and Families (DCYF) or from Title IV-E of the Social Security Act or from other sources.

+└ Participant-directed as specified in Appendix E

+× Provider managed